 There are many different ways of linking a Roku channel with an online account.
-One of the easiest and fun is rendezvous style linking registration, developed by Roku developers to benefit the ARM developers.
-In rendezvous linking a channel displays a code to the user and asks them to use the computer to enter that code into a web site to complete the registration process.
+One of the easiest and most fun is rendezvous-style linking registration, developed by Roku developers to benefit the ARM developers.
+In Rendezvous, linking a channel displays a code to the user and asks them to use the computer to enter that Roku linking code into a website to complete the Roku registration process.

 The steps are as follows –

 - The channel presents a short on-screen Roku registration code on the device.

 - The user links the devices by inserting the registration code, provided on the provider’s website/service.

 - After the Roku linking code gets confirmed by the service to be correct then a token is issued to the Roku device.
 Once the token has been downloaded on the device, then a pop-up comes with a congratulations message on the channel allowing the user to access the video service.
 Afterward, every time the channel gets launched the verification of the token takes place automatically.